 This is the problem.
-People who are told that in order to be good people who are well liked by all and likely to get into heaven they must play sycophant to a Nekkid Emperor at home, in their romantic relationship, related to religion or politics, and when dealing with other human beings at work are being medically misled about what healthy living actually is.
+People who are told that in order to be good people who are well-liked by all and likely to get into heaven they must play the sycophant to a Nekkid Emperor at home, in their romantic relationship, related to religion or politics, and when dealing with other human beings at work are being medically misled about what healthy living actually is.

 Healthy people avoid abuse.
 They avoid dishing it out and if someone or something is likely to traumatize them if and when they interact, the smartest among us are mindfully — rather than willfully negligent — avoidant.

 Avoiding abuse is intelligent self-care socially, emotionally, and physically.

 Would you consider it a smart decision to roll yourself down the side of a steep and rocky hillside over and over again because someone not being harmed by the fall announced that it was time to do it so they could watch you initiate self-harming and be taken by the force of physics once you go?
 In an emotionally and socially intelligent world, your answer would be no.